adknudson/thesis/docs/030-methods.md

 \cellcolor{gray!6}{Configure Algorithm} & \cellcolor{gray!6}{Having simulated data, the next step is to fit the data generating model to the generated data.
 There are many different MCMC samplers with their own configurable parameters, so here is where those settings are tweaked.}\\
 \addlinespace
 Fit Simulated Ensemble & Fit the simulated data to the model using the algorithm configured in the previous step.\\
 \cellcolor{gray!6}{Algorithmic Calibration} & \cellcolor{gray!6}{How well did the algorithm do in fitting the simulated data?
 This step helps to answer the question regarding computational faithfulness.
-A model may be well specified, but if the algorithm used is unreliable then the posterior distribution is also unreliable, and this can lead to poor inferences.
-Methods for checking models is discussed in (\#model-checking).}\\
+A model may be well specified, but if the algorithm used is unreliable then the posterior distribution is also unreliable, and this can lead to poor inferences.}\\
 Inferential Calibration & Are there any pathological behaviors in the model such as overfitting or non-identifiability?
 This step helps to answer the question of inferential adequacy.\\
 \bottomrule
 \end{tabular}